niamotullah108/bus_ticket/README.md

 This is a simple bus ticket management system.
 It is a console application.
 It is written in.

 **To-do:**
-- add booked ticket list
+- add AC bus
-- add cancel ticket function
+- add cancel ticket function via token number
 - port to windows